-Butter Knife is the blend that put us on the map.
+Butter Knife is the blend that puts us on the map.
 It is our house espresso blend and is used in our shops daily.
 It's our most popular coffee for a good reason; it's a classic coffee with a modern approach.
-This medium roast has been developed to perfection and used in our shops for over ten years.
+This medium roast has been perfectly developed and used in our shops for over ten years.
 It embodies the traditional approach to the espresso profile, a real crowd-pleaser.

-Butterknife is rich, thick, sweet, and sticky.
-It's a workhorse for the everyday coffee drinker and comes in both a 340g and 5lb bag.
+Butter Knife is rich, thick, sweet, and sticky.
+It's a workhorse for the everyday coffee drinker and comes in a 340g and 5lb bag.
 Butterknife espresso is the coffee you can drink a million of and want another—an easy-to-use and drink espresso.

 For over a decade, Butterknife has been Toronto's coffee of choice.
 If you want the taste of downtown in the comfort of your home, secure a bag now.